By Tim Bowes, Head of Lighting Application, Whitecroft Lighting Ltd

 The Department for Education has set the primary school lighting energy reduction benchmark at 8kWh per-meter squared per-annum, reduced from 12KwH.

-But I know from experience that with a good LED product with a quality light control system, combined with an audit system to measure the efficiency of the whole system, a typical primary school can comfortably hit 5.5kWh per-meter squared per-annum, or even 4.6KwH with the highest quality LEDs and emergency system.
+But I know from experience that with a good LED product with a quality light control system, combined with an audit system to measure the efficiency of the whole system, a typical primary school can comfortably hit 5.5kWh per-meter squared per-annum, or even 4.6KwH with the highest quality LEDs and emergency lighting system.